 A 24-hour, free and confidential suicide prevention service for suicidal individuals and those concerned about them.
 Routes the caller to their nearest crisis center to provide immediate access to mental health services.

 A grassroots, nonprofit organization providing education about depression and resources on suicide and depression, including a newsletter and a survivors’ conference.

-This computer-assisted resource library has an extensive collection of materials and resources related to suicide, including information kits, pamphlets, literature searches, and a clipping service.
+From a branch of the Canadian Mental Health Association, this computer-assisted resource library has an extensive collection of materials and resources related to suicide, including information kits, pamphlets, literature searches, and a clipping service.